nextcloud/documentation/admin_manual/groupware/circles/federated_overview.rst

 Instance Identification
 ^^^^^^^^^^^^^^^^^^^^^^^

-While the exchange of data about Federated Circles between 2 instances of Nextcloud is done using its own protocol, the discovery of information relative to the configuration of each instances is done using the **Webfinger** protocol::
+While the exchange of data about Federated Circles between two instances of Nextcloud is done using its own protocol, the discovery of information relative to the configuration of each instances is done using the **Webfinger** protocol::